cjdbarlow/Part-One/distribution.md

           Negative acute phase reactant.
         * Increased α1-acid glycoprotein
           Acute phase reactant.
+      * Competition
+      Source of pharmacokinetic interactions.
   * Protein binding *typically*:
     * Correlates with lipid solubility
     * Is important only when it is very high
+    * Results in a decreased V<sub>Dss</sub> when plasma binding is high
+    * Results in an increased V<sub>Dss</sub> when tissue binding is high
     * Is important in duration of action as it also relates to affinity for *tissue* proteins

 * **Regional blood flow**
 Affects concentration gradients between blood and tissue, and is affected by cardiac output.
 Regions include:
   * Vessel Rich Group